 It was brutal.
 It was honest.

-“Thank you for the honesty,” I replied.
+“Thank you for the evaluation,” I replied.
 “I certainly hope I have that awakening myself.
-I’ll see you at the end of the summer, Professor, and my Uncle Maron sends his wishes.”
+I’ll see you at the end of the summer, Professor, and my uncle Maron sends his wishes.”

 Angus raised a brow.
 “That was kind of him, I suppose.
-Glad to hear not all of his generation was killed in the Second War.
+Glad to hear not all of his generation was killed when the Yunai destroyed that realm.
 I can’t say I know why he’s sending me his wishes, though?”

 “Well, he was Ciganis’ son,” I replied.
 “I assumed you might have met him a few times before my grandfather passed.”